paperclip-ui/legacy-paperclip/README.md

 ### Why Paperclip?

 Writing scalable HTML & CSS is _hard_, and it's easy for codebases to wind up in an unmaintainable state where developers are reluctant to make any change to the UI.
-Paperclip was created as a way to combat this for all languages.
+Paperclip was created as a way to combat this.
 Here's how:

 - **No global CSS**.
 With Paperclip, CSS is scoped to the document it's defined in, so you don't have to worry about styles leaking out.
 - **Visual regression coverage**.
 Paperclip comes with visual regression tooling that allows you to easily track _all_ visual changes in Paperclip files, so you can feel comfortable making big change without breaking production.